gabrielmacey/tv_shows_etl/README.md

 L
 -
 PostgreSQL will be our database for loading and examining our data.
-We choose this platform to expand our knowlegde and push ourselves to learn more about Postgres.
+We choose this platform to expand our knowledge and push ourselves to learn more about Postgres.